-Position Date Vice President for Information Technology April 1 EY Chief Information Security Officer April 1 EY Assistant Vice President for Information Technology, Business Operations April 1 EY Associate Vice President for Instructional Technologies Support April 1 EY Associate Vice President for Technology Resources April 1 EY Associate Vice President for University Libraries April 1 EY Special Assistant to the Vice President for Information Technology April 1 EY
+Position Date Vice President for Information Technology March 1 EY Chief Information Security Officer March 1 EY Assistant Vice President, IT Assistance Center March 1 EY Assistant Vice President, IT Business Operations March 1 EY Associate Vice President, Technology Innovation Office March 1 EY Associate Vice President, Technology Resources March 1 EY Associate Vice President and University Librarian March 1 EY Special Assistant to the Vice President for Information Technology March 1 EY

 This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Information Technology policy and procedure from the date of this document until superseded.

 Vice President for Information Technology; senior reviewer of this PPS